How to Freeze Tomatoes to Savor Them All Year

 Most varieties of tomatoes can be frozen.
 However, plum (roma) tomatoes contain the most pulp and will produce the best results.
 If you don't plan to freeze your tomatoes immediately, store them at room temperature.
 Avoid storing fresh tomatoes in the refrigerator, which can make them lose flavor and become mealy.

-Freezing Tomatoes Tip: Plan on 1 quart of frozen tomatoes per 2-1/2 to 3-1/2 pounds of fresh tomatoes.
+Test Kitchen Tip: Plan on 1 quart of frozen tomatoes per 2½ to 3½ pounds of fresh tomatoes.

 Blanching is a heat-and-cool process.
 It stops or slows natural enzymes in the tomatoes that could cause loss of flavor and color.
-It also makes easy work of peeling the tomatoes.
-Here's how to do it:
+Blanch tomatoes before freezing if they'll be in your freezer for more than a couple months.
+Blanching your tomatoes also makes easy work of peeling them.
+Here's how to do it.

-- Fill a large 7- to 8-quart pot with 1 gallon water; bring water to boiling.
+- Fill a large 7- to 8-quart pot ($60, Bed Bath & Beyond) with 1 gallon of water; bring water to boiling.

-- Using a sharp knife, cut a shallow X on the bottom of each tomato.
+- Using a sharp knife ($50, Target), cut a shallow X on the bottom of each tomato.
 This encourages the skin to split during blanching so you'll be able to slip off the skin easily with your fingers once the tomatoes have cooled.